Broken Promises

 In an update to its firearms policy effective June 18, YouTube said it would age-restrict videos that show the “use of homemade firearms, automatic firearms, and certain firearm accessories.”
 The move followed a TTP report last year which found that YouTube recommended hundreds of videos about guns and gun violence to accounts for boys interested in video games.
 Everytown for Gun Safety and Manhattan District Attorney Alvin Bragg cited the report in calling on YouTube to take action on kids and gun content.

-But new research by TTP shows that YouTube continued to make gun content available to a minor account in early August, more than six weeks after the age restrictions were in place.
+But new research by TTP shows that YouTube continued to make gun videos available to a minor account in early August, more than six weeks after the age restrictions were in place.
 What’s more, TTP found that YouTube’s search predictions— the automated suggestions that pop up as a user begins typing in the YouTube search bar—also pointed a minor to restricted gun content.

 The findings suggest that YouTube, which is owned by Google, has not taken the steps it promised to shield young users from gun content.